coldshrine/study-notes/books/radical-focus.md

 * **Qualitative and Inspirational**.
 Designed to get people jumping out of bed in the morning with excitement, it provides meaning and progress.
 Use the language of your team.
 * **Time bound**.
 For example, doable in a month or a quarter.
 * **Actionable by team independently**.
 Your Objective has to be truly yours, and you can't have the excuse of "Marketing didn't market it".

+**Key Results** take all that inspirational language and quantify it.
+"How would we know if we met our Objective?".
+Typically you have three Key Results.
+They can be based on anything you can measure like Growth, Engagement, Revenue, Performance or Quality.